valsysinc/valsys-api/docs/modelSpawn.md

 # Model spawning

+Models can be spawned on the valsys system in a variety of ways.
+This page explains a few of the common usecases.

+## Using the workflow
 This is a pre-defined set of actions which will be executed given the provided configuration data.
 The workflow is as follows:

 1)  **Spawn a set of models based on a collection of tickers.** Collection of lists of tickers, each of which will all have the same `templateName`, `histPeriod`, `projPeriod`, `tags`, and `emails` (the `emails` are the list of emails of users with whom the models are shared).